ABRG-Models/morphologica/README.md

 # morphologica

-Library code used in models developed by Stuart P. Wilson and co-workers
+Library code used in models developed by Stuart P. Wilson, Seb James and co-workers in the Wilson Lab.

 This code builds a shared library called libmorphologica which contains 'simulation support facilities'.